 Judge & Potts.
 In 1979 the Oxford Publishing Company (OPC) published "An Historical Survey of the Somerset & Dorset Railway" by CW Judge and CR Potts .
 This covered almost all S&DJR locations with a collection of photos, maps and signal diagrams for each site.
 However it should be noted that in many instances the material provided for a location related to a variety of different dates, which can cause confusion for the unwary reader who may try to compare (say) an early map with a later photograph without knowledge of some intervening alterations.
 Most of the signal diagrams came from the Signalling Record Society, so the cautionary comments above about the SRS collection should be noted.

 ...surviving diagrams!
 The image at the head of this page shows the framed BR(WR) signal diagram which was removed from the SB at Glastonbury in 1966 and is now in the Museum of the Somerset & Dorset Railway Heritage Trust at Midsomer Norton South station.
 It is known that the framed diagram from Shillingstone SB also passed into private hands and it was found that fortuitously an earlier BR(SR) diagram survived behind the later diagram for the final rationalised layout of 1966.
+The framed BR(SR) diagram from Cole appeared at an auction in 2022.
 A small number of unframed coloured diagrams are known to exist which may have been removed from a SB frame at some date or perhaps were simply permanent copies to be kept in the SBs in case of need.
 Given the popularity of the former S&DJR, and the number of framed signal diagrams from other railways which occasionally appear at auctions, it would be nice to think that there are more survivors somewhere - details and photographs always welcome!